Rod Stewart sued again over soccer ball stunt at Las Vegas show

 Voneilbergh’s suit was voluntarily dismissed, court records show.

+Posin compared the litigation surrounding Stewart’s use of soccer balls at concerts to parenting a small child who throws a ball in the house.

+“He’s not going to break something every time, but he is going to break things,” Posin said.
+“And if he keeps throwing the ball in the house and he keeps breaking things, eventually there needs to be bigger consequences.”

 Contact Katelyn Newberg at knewberg@reviewjournal.com or 702-383-0240.
 Follow @k_newberg on Twitter.
-Review-Journal staff writer Rio Lacanlale contributed to this report.
+Review-Journal staff writers Alexis Egeland and Rio Lacanlale contributed to this report.